mohit-on-github/ShipReservationSystem/README.md

+Here's the updated README file reflecting the changes made to the deployment process:

+---

 # Ship Reservation System

 This is a Java-based Ship Reservation System application.
 It is built using Spring Boot and Maven and is packaged as a JAR file.
-The application is deployed using Docker and GitHub Actions, with the deployment hosted on Render.
+The application is deployed using Docker, and the deployment is hosted on Render.
+GitHub Actions for CI/CD are no longer used for deployment.

 ## Table of Contents
 - [Overview](#overview)